Reincarnated as the Daughter of the Legendary Hero and the Queen of Spirits: Characters

 A princess of the royal family, who forced an engagement to Rovel before his disappearance; she forced Sauvel to marry her instead, lying that her daughter was the result of a drunken one-night stand.
-Arielle overindulged over the years; looking like a plump frog.
-When she attempted to lie that the daughter was Rovel's, Ellen blew up the fake proof and made Arielle to be unable to touch her father.
+Agielle overindulged over the years; looking like a plump frog.
+When she attempted to lie that the daughter was Rovel's, Ellen blew up the fake proof and made Agielle to be unable to touch her father.